Keyondunker/Vector-Nest-Provider/README.md

 ### Final Steps

-Now rename the file `README_template.md` in the root of the repository to `README.md`, then fill out the sections mentioned with `{...}` in the whole file.
+Now rename the file `README_template.md` in the root of the repository to `README.md`.
+You can override this file.
+From now on the README.md will include instructions for your Providers on how to easily integrate with your Product Category.
+The last thing you need to do is customize that instruction by filling out the sections denoted with `{...}` in the whole file.

 Congratulations!
 You have registered in the Protocol and created your Product Category.
 Now, publish your Provider Template and inform potential Providers and Validators on how to participate in your Product Category.